Vadym Novynskyi: Charity

 In 2017, the Vadym Novynskyi Foundation became a partner of the All-Ukrainian charitable project "Help the Heart Beating".
 The Foundation also supports the rehabilitation program for children and young people diagnosed with cerebral palsy and organic nervous system lesions.

 Since the start of the Russian invasion, the Vadym Novynskyi Foundation has restructured its work to direct much of the resources to humanitarian assistance to doctors, those affected by the war and the Armed Forces of Ukraine.
 From February to October 2022, the Foundation delivered aid for more than UAH 900 million.
 In particular, it is implementing a humanitarian project to deliver ambulances.
 40,000 food packages were dispatched to various regions of Ukraine.
 Medical equipment worth UAH 15 million were purchased for hospitals in Zaporizhzhia.

 In October–December 2022, the Novynskyi Foundation purchased and imported hundreds of generators to Ukraine to provide electricity to settlements affected by hostilities and rocket attacks.

 Controversies

 Criticism

 Many have described Novynskyi as a Russian-born oligarch who made a major fortune on dubious privatisation deals during the "dashing 1990s".

 Sanctions by Russia

 On 25 December 2018, Novynskyi was included in the list of persons against whom Russia imposed sanctions.
-In July 2019, as part of a delegation of the UOC-MP, he was allowed to visit the Trinity-Sergius Lavra in Sergiyev Posad, Moscow Region, where he met with the head of the Russian Orthodox Church (ROC) Patriarch Kirill.
-At the time, the UOC-MP had not yet severed all administrative ties with the ROC, even though it has been self-governing since 1991.
+In July 2019, as part of a delegation of the UOC, he was allowed to visit the Trinity-Sergius Lavra in Sergiyev Posad, Moscow Region, where he met with the head of the Russian Orthodox Church (ROC) Patriarch Kirill.
+At the time, the UOC had not yet severed all administrative ties with the ROC, even though it has been self-governing since 1991.
 On 20 April 2020, he was excluded from the Russian sanctions list.